UodessHathor/4_DEEP_LEARNING/README.md

-# Hello there!
+# Hello!
 A Deep Learning project is available in here 🩵
 ---
 **Orange SPAM detector** 🔶
 - The goal of this project is to **reduce AT\&T users exposure to SPAM** *messages on their mobile phone*. 📲